 Our coaches are dedicated to the development of our athletes and expect all young men and women who choose to become a part of this program to match this investment.
 In return, our athletes become a part of one of the most successful youth rowing programs, excelling at both the regional and national levels, and attracting the attention of some of the most prestigious Collegiate Programs in the county.
 In short, our Competitive Program is perfect for athletes aspiring to carry on our Tradition of Excellence.

-Eligible athletes are 9th through 12th-grade with some exceptions being made for 8th graders that have participated in other rowing programs and have coach approval.
+Athletes eligible for competition are 9th through 12th-grade with some exceptions being made for 8th graders that have coach approval.
 These squads are for both new and returning SARC athletes.

-Varsity Squads are for the next level athlete who has competed for more than a year and is committed to more rigorous conditioning and training for competition.
+The Varsity Squads are for the top level athletes who have competed for more than a year and are committed to rigorous conditioning and training for competition.
 Eligible athletes are 9th-12th grade.
 Advanced Sculling is integrated into this program, providing an opportunity to train and compete in both disciplines.

 Attendance Requirements – The SARC competitive program requires athletes to attend at least 90% of scheduled workouts.
 Every rower has a direct impact on the team’s ability to progress and improve throughout the season.
 An unplanned absence has a significant impact on the entire team and may even cause the squad to miss practice on the water.